|Home | Confluence Archive | News|

 1888 - Elmer Kane and two companions are the first to traverse Westwater Canyon by boat.

 1889 - Frank Kendrick surveys Colorado River from Grand Junction to the Confluence for the Denver Colorado Canyon Pacific Rail Road.
 Robert Brewster Stanton surveys and photographs the Colorado River from the Confluence to Hite.
 Stanton launches his second expedition from Hite to complete his survey through Grand Canyon.

 1890 - Emery County is divided and Grand County is established with Moab as the county seat.
-The Denver and Rio Grande Railroad enters Grand Junction, standard rails replace narrow gauge rails, and a new route is built through Ruby Canyon.
+The Denver and Rio Grande Railroad replace narrow gauge rails with standard gauge rails and a new route is built through Ruby Canyon.

 1891 - The Best Expedition, headed by James Best of the Colorado, Grand Canyon Mining and Improvement Company (cached), runs Cataract and destroys a boat in Rapid 15.
 First oil well in Utah is drilled near Elgin.